prdimitrov/prdimitrov/README.md

-# Hey there! 👋 I'm Peter Dimitrov (known as DASKALA)
+# Hey there! 👋 I am Petar Dimitrov

 ## About Me
 I'm a **Young teacher** passionate about **Software Developing**.
 I love diving into **new technologies, coding different stuff**, and I'm always eager to learn something new.